sepnetflix/The-Scent-oa5/docs/technical_design_specification_v12.md

 ## 1. Introduction

 The Scent is a modular, secure, and extensible e-commerce platform focused on delivering premium aromatherapy products.
 It’s engineered with a custom PHP MVC-inspired architecture without reliance on heavy frameworks, maximizing transparency and developer control.
-This document (**v10.0**) serves as the updated technical design specification, reflecting the project's current state after incorporating the latest fixes and analysis.
+This document (**v9.0**) serves as the updated technical design specification, reflecting the project's current state after addressing key functional issues and incorporating analysis from previous reviews.

-This version documents the **resolution of the fatal error in `AccountController`** (related to property visibility), which previously broke the login page and associated flows (like checkout redirection).
-It confirms that the **product list pagination is functional**.
-It acknowledges the **updated UI structure in `views/cart.php`** and confirms its general functionality.
-It clarifies the persistent **inconsistency in cart storage mechanisms** (Session vs. DB).
+This version documents the **resolution of the shopping cart page display error** (caused by an incorrect image key reference in the view, fix applied/required).
+It confirms that the **product list pagination is functional**, contradicting previous reports.
+It clarifies the inconsistent **cart storage mechanism**, and reiterates recommendations for **standardizing rate limiting** and **tightening the Content Security Policy (CSP)**.
 Add-to-Cart AJAX functionality remains operational following strict CSRF token handling patterns.
-Recommendations for **standardizing rate limiting**, **tightening the Content Security Policy (CSP)**, and **fixing the "Headers Already Sent" error handling quirk** remain pertinent.
+A minor error handling quirk ("Headers Already Sent" warning) has also been identified and a fix recommended.

 This document aims to offer deep insight into the system’s structure, logic, and flow, serving as a comprehensive onboarding and reference guide for the current state of the application, including known issues and recommended next steps.